-April 11 meeting features our annual little rose show.
-This is the chance for all paid active members to try their hand at exhibiting roses in a non-threatening environment with assistance from some old pro exhibitors.
-Members are limited to two entries per class.
+The April 8th 2025 meeting features our annual Little Rose Show.
+This is the chance for all exhibitors to try their hand at exhibiting roses in a non-threatening environment with assistance from some old pro-exhibitors.

 At 4:30 p.m. there will be helpers at the meeting location to help you prepare your roses for the show.
 You need to cut a few of your choice blooms from your yard, place them in a container of water for transport to the meeting.
 Entry tags and assistance preparing your roses for the show will be provided.
 A schedule of classes for the little rose show is listed on the next page.